livin880/errbit-pavel-cookbook/README.md

-2.Upload cookbook on Chef-Server From the directory where are stored all cookbooks
+2.Upload cookbook on Chef-Server From the directory where are stored all cookbooks:

   #### knife upload cookbook errbit-pavel-cookbook

-3.Botstrap new node where should be installed Errbit
+3.Botstrap new node where should be installed Errbit:

   #### knife bootstrap IP_address* -x username* -P password* --sudo --use-sudo-password -y --connection-password sudopassword* --node-name hostname*

-**Please note that IP_address, username,password,sudopassword,hostname shoudl be replaced by your for node where will be priovisioned Errbit*
+**Please note that IP_address, username,password,sudopassword,hostname should be replaced by your for node where will be priovisioned Errbit*

-4.Add in run-list of chefnode the recipe errbit-pavel-final.rb
+4.Add in run-list of chefnode the recipe errbit-pavel-final.rb:

   #### knife node run_list add hostname* 'recipe[errbit-pavel-cookbook::errbit-pavel-final]'